zemlni/SpaceBreakout/README.md

 Project fully functional.
 English may be bad.

 ###any extra features included in the project
 Paddle warps around.
 If you don't destroy earth last you will be doomed.
 Planets explode on reaching max hits.
+If you hit the ball and the paddle is moving the same x direction as the ball the ball will speed up.
+Opposite directions-slow down.
+There is a chance to "slice the asteroid" and make it go even faster.

 ###your impressions of the assignment to help improve it in the future
 It was a great first assignment.
 I wish I knew about the readme and documentation requirements earlier, these seemed to have escaped my eye.